When we say San Francisco, we are not talking about the metropolis famous for the Golden Gate Bridge.

 The water was tasteless, odorless, and lacking in features, with a lukewarm water temp of under 104 degrees F.

-Despite the fact that a pit toilet was installed and hiking trails were developed, the hot springs were untouched, and the difference was astonishing.
+Despite the fact that a vault toilet was installed and hiking trails were developed, the hot springs were untouched, and the difference was astonishing.

 But there is nothing surprising when one considers that many natural soakers place more importance on the natural environment to reach hot springs and how naturally the springs are gushing, rather than on a comfortable soak.